MaLeLabTs/GPFormulasInterpretability/README.md

 * the [results](gp-results/) of the experiments with pyNSGP

 For the code of GP part, you can refer to [this](https://github.com/marcovirgolin/pyNSGP) repository.

+### How to run the experiment

+In order to replicate our experiment, you can use the [run.py](run.py) script.
+Such a script requires the datasets folder and takes as input:

+1. the name of the dataset
+1. the number of runs
+1. (otpional) the model to use for interpretability.
+If you specify an 'm' the script execute experiemnts with out model, otherwise with the nodes count based model.